Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 To answer this question, it’s important to recall from the last blog post that our attachment styles largely form in relationship to our early caregivers – our parents or other guardians – who were the primary individuals we turned to for caretaking and attunement.

-It’s worth noting, too, that our attachment style can be also influenced later in life through circumstances (being in a toxic or abusive romantic relationship) or personality changes (think about how teenagers largely push away from their attachment figures during adolescence).
+It’s worth noting, too, that our attachment style can be also influenced later in life.
+Through circumstances or personality changes.
+Like being in a toxic or abusive romantic relationship.
+Or how teenagers largely push away from their attachment figures during adolescence.

 However, for most of us, the dominant force in shaping our attachment style as adults will be our early childhood experiences.